tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Jul 24 2007

-Van Brown (a 27-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Van Brown (a 27-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Van Brown had never preached his views to theists before, and freaked out.
 Van Brown thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Van Brown entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Van Brown used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Van Brown argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.